-Strategic risks are linked to the priorities council's and Strategic Risk Register is reviewed by Corporate Risk Group and monitored, on a quarterly basis, by Strategic Management Board and is then reviewed by the Audit Committee standing as а agenda item.
+Strategic risks are linked to the council's priorities and Strategic Risk Register is reviewed by Corporate Risk Group and monitored, on a quarterly basis, by Strategic Management Board and is then reviewed by the Audit Committee as а standing agenda item.
 The Resources Portfolio Holder is the Council Member nominated Risk Management Champion and assists with embedding risk management in the business of the Council.
 Portfolio Holders are briefed regularly by the relevant Strategic Director.